badges/shields/doc/TUTORIAL.md

 Save, restart and you can see it [locally][try].

-If this is fine, you can generate the website:

-    make website

-This changes the index.html file automatically.

 ## (5) Create a Pull Request

 You have implemented changes in `server.js`, `try.html` and `index.html`.